Rondore/indexicon/README.md

 ### `db_host`

 When using MariaDB/MySQL, this value is the server hostname to use to access the database.

+### `db_pool`

+The number of connections in the MariaDB/MySQL connection pool.
+Increase this value if you run into "pool exhausted" errors.

 ## Other Options